steveiliop56/tinyauth-docs/docs/reference/flow.md

 # Flow

-Tinyauth is a really simple application, the way the authentication process works is the following:
+Tinyauth is a really simple application.
+The way the authentication process works is the following:

 ```mermaid
 sequenceDiagram